 - Submit a proposal for a webinar on the topic of intercropping and paper mulch results and use.

 - We will remain open to other opportunities for publication or education in this area, including guest speaking events for other interested persons.

 Dependent variables include pest presence, plant loss, yield and farm resource use.

-Yield was measured at the point of harvest by maintaining records of fruit count and total fruit weight for each treatment/replication section.
+Yield will be measured at the point of harvest by maintaining records of fruit count and total fruit weight for each treatment/replication section.